 Basic elements of RC 3313.5312 based on a plain review of the language:

-Home educated students shall be afforded the opportunity to participate in any extracurricular activity offered at the district school to which the student would otherwise be assigned during the school year.
+A student who is receiving home education in accordance with section 3321.042 shall be afforded the opportunity to participate in any extracurricular activity offered by the district in which the student resides.

-In order to participate, the student shall be of the appropriate age and grade level, as determined by the district superintendent and shall fulfill the same nonacademic and financial requirements as any other participant.
+In order to participate the student must be of the appropriate age and grade level, as determined by the superintendent of the district and shall fulfill the same nonacademic and financial requirements as any other participant.

 IF the student did not receive home education in the preceding grading period OR was withdrawn from enrollment for home education mid-year, eligibility will be determined by academic performance or an interim assessment taken by the student while enrolled.

 IF a student is ineligible at the time home education commences, due to failure to meet academic standards or any other requirements of the district shall not participate in the activity until the academic requirements are met.

 No school shall impose additional rules that are not applied to other participating students.

 No school district, interscholastic conference, or organization the regulates interscholastic conferences or events shall require a student to meet eligibility requirements that conflict with this statute.